vebfreelancer/art-of-arita/README.md

 # Art of arita
 ```
 Website of a design organization in one screen.
+Net code, validation according to the service [Markup Validation Service W3C](https://validator.w3.org/).
 ```
 ## Implemented functionality:
 - Preloader